ML One

 one neuron with dendrites, axon and transmitters

-when did you have a biology class last time?
+when did you last have a biology lesson?

 Think of your happiest moment in memory, and this is probably what was going on in your brain during that moment.